Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 Just a couple of pieces of Spam can easily provide more than the recommended daily sodium intake for cats.

 – Spam is loaded with preservatives like nitrite and nitrate to give it a long shelf life.
-Nitrites are toxic to cats and can cause a condition called methemoglobinemia which impairs the blood’s ability to carry oxygen.
+Nitrites are toxic to cats and can cause a condition called methemoglobinemia, which impairs the blood’s ability to carry oxygen.

 Early symptoms include lethargy, rapid breathing, and bluish gums.
 Untreated, it can be fatal.